-The integral Data Logger may be configured to store any of the flowmeter variables.
-It can be setup through the hand-held terminal, or the AccuFlow Windows® interface.
+The integral Data Logger may be configured to store all the variables at any user selectable interval.
+It can be setup through the display (by pressing the LOGGING button), or the AccuFlow Windows® interface.
 The data may be retrieved only through use of AccuFlow.